Luxembourg entry visa for third-country nationals

 - supporting documents associated with the purpose of the journey, such as:

-It should be noted that the financial statement of support is not mandatory.
-But it is strongly recommended to submit this document in order to prove that the applicant is financially supported by a Luxembourg resident. - official letter of invitation for a business visit;
+It should be noted that the statement of financial support is not mandatory.
+But it is strongly recommended to submit this document in order to prove that the applicant is financially supported by a Luxembourg resident; - official letter of invitation for a business visit;

 - a hotel reservation;